fede-debe/fede-debe/README.md

 ### **About me** ℹ️

-I am a Junior Mobile Developer based in Amsterdam.
+I am a Mobile Developer based in Amsterdam.
 I came into coding to change my professional perspective and refine my attitude in looking for a creative solution in relation to a problem, without taking away the fact of being able to build up a program from scratch and being capable of giving vent to the desire to improve and constantly find new useful solutions to accomplish.

 As my leading language, I chose to focus on **_Kotlin_** because it is an intuitive and clean programming language that aspires to simplify the code and its execution, something in which I completely mirror myself.
 <br />